top of page

 The memorandum or power of attorney must contain the agent’s full details, and the original (or a certified copy) of the instrument must be lodged with ASIC both at initial registration and whenever the agent changes.

-Many overseas clients prefer to appoint Opportuna Legal (or one of our trusted partners) as their local agent and registered office provider.
+Opportuna Legal can act as local agent and provide registered office services for foreign companies operating in Australia.
 This removes the burden from internal staff or local employees and ensures continuity and immediate response to any ASIC or legal process.

 Feature